World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, places, names

 In fact, she looks remarkably like a younger version of the cop I talked to--and Captain Janeway's tango partner!

 Now the beast-tending kids check the special stalls for sick creatures.
 One centaurish fairy-creature, a knight fused to his horse, staggers in and falls on his side.
-They only lie down to die!
+Must be serious, they only lie down to die!
 The girls swarm over him, alarmed, doing what they can.
-The oldest hurries to the phone, looking frightened, and calls the local hospital and begs for a med team at once.
+The oldest hurries to the phone, looking alarmed, and calls the local hospital and begs for a med team at once.
 But will they believe a child, especially one over at the themepark claiming some mythical creature is sick?
 Fox-fairies are tricksters and liars, you know.
 And I've heard the hospital administrator is the biggest skeptic in the county--he's barely accepted fairies are real, certainly not centaurs.

 But the girl acts as adult as she can, tries to describe the symptoms, and convinces the nurse on duty, who dispatches a med team.
 The hospital's only a few minutes away.
 We wait.
 The centaur hangs on...
 Will the ambulance come in time?